4C-multiphysics/4C/doc/readthedocs/tut_solid_preexo.rst

 Symmetry boundary conditions are applied to the three symmetry planes, denoted with ``XSYMM, YSYMM, ZSYMM`` in the above figure.
-The top surface is exposed with a Dirichlet boundary condition with linearly increasing displacement in y-direction.
+The top surface is subject to a Dirichlet boundary condition with linearly increasing displacement in y-direction.

 To this end, we model 200 time steps spanning from :math:`t_0 = 0` s to :math:`t_1 = 1` s with a time step of :math:`\Delta t = 0.005` s.
-Assuming nonlinear kinematics (large strain theory) and plasticity with isotropic hardening following an exponential curve, we choose the model ``MAT_Struct_Struct_PlasticNlnLogNeoHooke`` to accomplish this task.
+Assuming nonlinear kinematics (large strain theory) and plasticity with isotropic hardening following an exponential curve, we choose the model ``MAT_Struct_PlasticNlnLogNeoHooke`` to accomplish this task.

-The geometry, finite element mesh and node sets for the boundary conditions are created using Cubit.
+The geometry, finite element mesh and node sets for the boundary conditions are created using Coreform Cubit\ |reg|\ .
 The mesh is rather fine and 27-node brick elements have been used herein.
 The corresponding journal file can be run to reproduce this mesh and output a binary exodus mesh information file ``tutorial_solid.e``.
 The geometry dimensions (actually mainly the radius, all other dimensions depend on it) and element size can be varied, since they are parametrized in the journal file.